-Thereafter, the licence holder or his agent should be allowed to respond to the Police and the Members to put questions to the licence holder or the licence-holder's agent.
+Thereafter, the licence holder or her agent should be allowed to respond to the Police and the Members to put questions to the licence holder or the licence-holder's agent.
 The licence holder and the Police are entitled to put reasonable questions to each other.
 Then the Police and the licence holder should be invited to give a closing speech if they wish to sum up their cases.

 Thereafter a decision should be reached on the basis of a motion duly made and seconded.
-If the decision is to suspend the licence, the ground should be given eg that the licensee is no longer a fit and proper person to be the holder of the licence.
+If the decision is to continue to suspend the licence, the ground should be given eg that the licensee is no longer a fit and proper person to be the holder of the licence; and if so, the period should be decided.

-It may be appropriate to have an adjournment to seek advice on matters of law and procedure, with the Chairman stating that these are the reasons for the temporary suspension of the Hearing.
+It may be appropriate to have an adjournment to seek advice on matters of law and procedure, with the Chair stating that these are the reasons for the temporary suspension of the Hearing.

-It is recommended that the Committee having afforded the licenceholder and the Police an opportunity to be heard, (a) determine whether it wishes to suspend the licence held by the licence-holder; and (b) if so, determine the period of suspension ie the unexpired portion of the duration of the licence or such shorter period as the Committee may fix.
+It is recommended that the Committee having afforded the licenceholder and the Police an opportunity to be heard, (a) determine whether it wishes to continue to suspend the licence held by the licence-holder; and (b) if so, determine the period of suspension ie the unexpired portion of the duration of the licence or such shorter period as the Committee may fix.